Investing

 - Charges a $5 withdrawal fee and a 1.5% forex conversion fee (Rand to USD), which is steep compared to local platforms

-- Be cautious: The "copy trading" feature sounds appealing but remember — past performance of other traders doesn't guarantee future results, and you're paying higher fees for the privilege.
+- Be cautious: The "copy trading" feature sounds lekker but remember — past performance of other traders doesn't guarantee future results, and you're paying higher fees for the privilege.
 Most SA investors are better served by EasyEquities or IBKR

 10X Investments / Sygnia